-The first category, belligerent statements, is when the firm claims that short sellers are acting improperly to cause the stock price to go down.
-I include in this category cases when the firm expends some effort refuting or denouncing short sellers, but falls short of taking specific actions.
+This category includes cases when the firm expends some effort refuting or denouncing short sellers, but falls short of taking specific actions.
 Belligerent statements often contain explicit or implicit threats of legal action against short sellers.
-Although belligerent statements themselves do not impede short sellers, they do indicate a greater likelihood that the firm will take some anti-shorting action in the future.
+Belligerent statements themselves do not impede short sellers, although they do indicate a greater likelihood that the firm will take some anti-shorting action in the future.
 Belligerent statements include any case in which firms explicitly accuse the short sellers of making illegal or improper actions, or disseminating false information.
-I exclude from the database cases where the firm mentioned short sellers but did not accuse them of improper action.
+Cases where the firm mentioned short sellers but did not accuse them of improper action are excluded.

 Belligerent statements come in three types.
 The first is when the firm claims some sort of conspiracy by short sellers, and includes claims of illegal shorting or stock price manipulation.

-A typical statement is "We continue to firmly believe that ...stakeholders have been victimized by stock manipulators."
-(Knight, 1998) This category also includes claims that short sellers were harassing or manipulating customers, investors, or suppliers.
+A typical statement is "We continue to firmly believe that...stakeholders have been victimized by stock manipulators" (Knight 1998).
+This category also includes claims that short sellers were harassing or manipulating customers, investors, or suppliers.

-The second type (which was often difficult to distinguish from the first) was the claim the short sellers were spreading misinformation about the firm.
+The second type (which was often difficult to distinguish from the first) was the claim that the short sellers were spreading misinformation about the firm.
 Typical cases claimed lies, rumors, or planting negative stories in the media.
-To get into the database, firms had to either explicitly discuss the role of short sellers in spreading these lies, or to be rebutting someone who was publicly acknowledged to be shorting the stock.
-A typical statement is "These false rumors regarding both the company and its products have been spread by short sellers of the company's stock."
-(System Software Associates Inc., 1995)
+To get into the database, firms had to either explicitly discuss the role of short sellers in spreading these lies, or be rebutting someone who was publicly acknowledged to be shorting the stock.
+A typical statement is "These false rumors regarding both the company and its products have been spread by short sellers of the company's stock" (System Software Associates Inc. 1995).

-Third, firms state they are considering their legal options and thus threaten potential legal action against short sellers or critics.
-A typical statement is "The Board of Directors has directed legal counsel to protect the Company's integrity and reputation and they will be assessing the legal remedies which the Company may pursue."
-(Quigley Corporation, 1997) This category also includes cases where the firm states they are undertaking their own investigation of short sellers, including hiring outside counsel or hiring private investigators.
+Third, firms state that they are considering their legal options and thus threaten potential legal action against short sellers or critics.
+A typical statement is "The Board of Directors has directed legal counsel to protect the Company's integrity and reputation and they will be assessing the legal remedies which the Company may pursue" (Quigley Corporation 1997).
+This category also includes cases where the firm states that they are undertaking their own investigation of short sellers, including hiring outside counsel or hiring private investigators.

-B. Legal actions
+2.1 Legal actions

-I break legal or regulatory actions into two types of events.
+Legal or regulatory actions are divided into two types of events.
 The first is when firms publicly announce that they are requesting an investigation by regulatory authorities, usually the relevant exchange or the SEC.
 This category also includes cases where the firm claims the SEC is already investigating short sellers.
 It is sometimes the case that when short sellers claim the SEC is investigating the firm for accounting shenanigans, the firm will respond by claiming that the SEC is investigating the short sellers for price manipulation.

-This category also contained five cases when the media (as opposed to the firm) reports that the SEC or exchange actually are investigating short sellers.
-Although not every case reveals that the firm alleged wrongdoing, in each of the cases the reports occur after other antishorting activities by the firm.
+This category also contained five cases when the media (as opposed to the firm) reports that the SEC or a stock exchange is investigating short sellers.
+Although not every case reveals that the firm alleged wrongdoing, in each of the cases the reports occur after other anti-shorting activities by the firm.
 It seems reasonable to infer that the firm complained to regulators.
 This category also includes eight cases involving 1989 Congressional hearings about short selling.
-Media reports indicated that the hearings were initiated by disgruntled firms (these hearings are discussed further in Section VII).
+Media reports indicated that the hearings were initiated by disgruntled firms (these hearings are discussed further in Section 7).